AndersDJohnson/rework-no-media/README.md

 Unwrap media queries with rework.

-Removes media queries around rules, placing them in the same location but instead at the root scope.
+Removes media queries around rules, placing those rules in the same location as before, but at the root scope instead.
 Useful for e.g. providing alternate stylesheets to older browsers in a mobile-first design.

 ### API